scala/improvement-proposals/content/unroll-default-arguments.md

 ### Binary Compatibility for Methods and Classes

 Lastly, the above alternatives only solve _half_ the problem: how to evolve `case class`es.

-In contrast, `@unroll` allows the evolution of `def`s and normal `class`es, in addition to `case class`es, all using the same approach.
+This is _schema evolution_.

-Binary compatility is not just a problem for `case class`es adding new fields: normal `class` constructors, instance method `def`s, static method `def`s, etc. have default parameters added all the time as well. `@unroll` solves all these problems at once, using the same implementation and same user-facing semantics.
+Binary compatility is not just a problem for `case class`es adding new fields: normal `class` constructors, instance method `def`s, static method `def`s, etc. have default parameters added all the time as well.

+In contrast, `@unroll` allows the evolution of `def`s and normal `class`es, in addition to `case class`es, all using the same approach:

+1. `@unroll`ing `case class`es is about _schema evolution_
+2. `@unroll`ing concrete method `def`s is about _API evolution_
+3. `@unroll`ing abstract method `def`s is about _protocol evolution_

+All three cases above have analogous best practices in the broader software engineering
+world: whether you are adding an optional column to a database table, adding an optional flag to a command-line tool, are extending an existing protocol with optional fields that may need handling by both clients and servers implementing that protocol.

+`@unroll` solves all three problems at once - schema evolution, API evolution, and protocol evolution.
+It does so with the same Scala-level syntax and semantics, with the same requirements and limitations that common schema/API/protocol-evolution best-practices have in the broader software engineering community.

 ## Minor Alternatives: